What is the confirmation statement?

 Is there a filing fee when submitting the confirmation statement?

 Companies House generates its income through filing fees, so it’s no surprise that there’s a fee to pay when submitting the annual confirmation statement.
-If you file online, the fee is £13.
-For those filing the form on paper, the fee is £40.

 A welcome change is that Companies House will only levy the fee once a year.
 So, after submitting the first confirmation statement and paying the fee, the company can make unlimited further confirmation statements in the remainder of the year (which Companies House are calling the ‘payment period’, and that begins at the date of the last annual statement before 30 June 2016) and not be charged.